Chern-Simons functional, singular instantons, and the four-dimensional clasp number: Inequalities for singular instanton concordance invariants

 Furthermore, we require that there is a {\em non-zero} $\eta\in R$ such that

-In the case that $i=0$, a {\it level $0$ morphism} is defined to be a morphism of $\cS$-complexes in the previous sense. $\diamd$ \end{definition}
+In the case that $i=0$, a {\it height $0$ morphism} is defined to be a morphism of $\cS$-complexes in the previous sense. $\diamd$ \end{definition}

-The topological counterpart of level $i$ morphisms of $\cS$-complexes is given by the following definition, which generalizes Definition \ref{defn:negdefpair}.
+The topological counterpart of height $i$ morphisms of $\cS$-complexes is given by the following definition, which generalizes Definition \ref{defn:negdefpair}.

 \begin{definition} Let $(W,S):(Y,K)\to (Y',K')$ be a cobordism of pairs between oriented knots in integer homology 3-spheres, where $S$ is embedded, connected and oriented, and $c\in H^2(W;\Z)$.
-We say $(W,S,c)$ is {\emph{negative definite of level $i\in \Z_{\geq 0}$ over $\sS$}} if: \begin{itemize} \item[(i)] $b^1(W)=b^+(W)=0$; \item[(ii)] the index of one (and thus every) minimal reducible $A_L$ is $2i-1$; \item[(iii)] $\eta(W,S,c)$ is non-zero as an element in $\sS$. \end{itemize} If $c=0$, we also say $(W,S)$ is a {\emph{negative definite pair of level $i$ over $\sS$}}. $\diamd$ \end{definition}
+We say $(W,S,c)$ is {\emph{negative definite of height $i\in \Z_{\geq 0}$ over $\sS$}} if: \begin{itemize} \item[(i)] $b^1(W)=b^+(W)=0$; \item[(ii)] the index of one (and thus every) minimal reducible $A_L$ is $2i-1$; \item[(iii)] $\eta(W,S,c)$ is non-zero as an element in $\sS$. \end{itemize} If $c=0$, we also say $(W,S)$ is a {\emph{negative definite pair of height $i$ over $\sS$}}. $\diamd$ \end{definition}

 The reader should note that, similar to Definition \ref{defn:negdefpair}, the conditions in Definition \ref{defn:negdefpair-higher-level} are about the cohomology groups of $W$, the homology class of $S$ and the cohomology class $c$.
 In particular, one can easily check it in many explicit cases.